CenTea/Basil-Bot-Discord/README.md

 FEB 15 UPDATE:
 As of now, Basil has a simple filtering system and a simple play feature.
 Queueing still needs work as skipping causes the .end() to run twice.

+MAR 12 UPDATE:
+Basil can now somewhat Queue and Skip due to the delay added.
+Filtering System updated.
+As Basil is being tested on two servers.
+Music Playlist will need to be tested.
+Basil will most likely be unable to support two servers playing music due to the way it is coded.
+Will work on it in a future update.